CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

     return json.dumps({"prediction": int(np.argmax(y)), "probabilities": y.tolist()})
 ```

-We also need to tell Azure ML which dependencies our packaged model has (similar to when we used Azure Batch AI):
+We also need to tell Azure ML which dependencies our packaged model has (similar to when we used Azure Machine Learning Compute):

 ```python
 from azureml.core.conda_dependencies import CondaDependencies